dunmatt/no-mr-berg/README.md

 # no-mr-berg
 This repo houses and hosts the stencil and the canonical rules for the No, Mr. Berg! disc dyeing contest.
+To enter, interact with the participants, or just check out what the disc dyeing community can do, go to https://www.reddit.com/r/NoMrBerg

 # Rules